In the Scale of the Problem we saw the overall risk from branches and trees falling is so extremely low we need a microscope to see it.

 Exploring the low occupancy = acceptable risk statement further.

-One reason low occupancy = Acceptable Risk should be worrying for a duty holder following Jeremy's advice is that in VALID we have several scenarios where low occupancy has risks that are Not Acceptable or Not Tolerable.
+One reason Low Occupancy = Acceptable Risk should be worrying for a Duty Holder following Jeremy's advice is this.
+In VALID we have several scenarios where Low Occupancy has risks that are Not Acceptable or Not Tolerable.

-This could be a substantial vulnerability for duty holders because in his 1:10,000 time bomb presentation.
+This could be a substantial vulnerability for Duty Holders because in his 1:10,000 time bomb presentation.
 Jeremy makes a case for a claim being made against them if a small diameter deadwood branch from an Ash tree falls and causes significant head injuries to someone walking along this path.
-Even though he describes the risk as being at the lower end of his risk spectrum, the duty holder is expected to have removed the deadwood because it wouldn't have cost that much to do it.
+Even though he describes the risk as being at the lower end of his risk spectrum, the duty holder is expected to have removed the deadwood because it wouldn't have 'cost much to do it'.

 These are just some of the more obvious concerns we have with Jeremy's take on tree risk management in his article.